 A subscription to Runbox can be purchased in Micro, Mini, Medium, or Max.
 The four subscription plans vary in cost but are all yearly subscription plans.

-The Medium plan gives users access to 10 GB of email storage and 1 Gb of file storage.
+The Medium plan gives users access to 25 GB of email storage and 2 Gb of file storage.
 Users can use the account with up to 10 previously registered custom domains.
-However, if they want to register a new custom domain, they will have to purchase it as an add on.
 The medium plan costs $49.95 per year.

-The Max plan gives users access to 25 GB of email storage and 2 GB of file storage.
+The Max plan gives users access to 50 GB of email storage and 5 GB of file storage.
 Users can use the account with up to 25 previously registered custom domains.
-As with the other plans, they will need to pay to register a new custom domain.
 The Max plan costs $79.95 per year.

 Users can elect to pay for Runbox via credit or debit card, PayPal, or Bitcoin for added privacy.